 The highlight of our Florence adventure was getting out of the city for a day into the Tuscan countryside.
 We hopped on a bus to San Gimignano the Siena.
 We stopped in Greve in Chianti and the Tenuta Riseccoli vineyard where we enjoyed a few glasses of wine.
 If and when we return to the region, your mom and I both agreed we’d skip Greve and the wine tour and spend more time in San Gimignano and beautiful Siena.

 The train ride back to Rome was uneventful.
 No actors to sit beside so I took in the beautiful countryside as it flashed by at 265 kilometres and hour.
 Rome seemed to have arrived faster than Florence did on the last train ride.
 Keeping in mind it was our last night in Italy we quickly checked back in the Hotel Windrose then set out to explore a final time.
 We took in the wonderful Piazza Novona, watched the sun set from the Spanish Steps at the Trinità dei Montiat church, then dinner at the Pizzeria La Fiorfiore.
 After dinner we saw the Trevi Fountain alight one last time.

 The trip was brief but life-altering.
 We learned much of the history of Rome, Florence, and Siena.
 But above all we learned more about ourselves.
 That’s what travel does.
 But for now… the flight attendant with the large hips keeps bumping me despite how far I lean out of her way.

 The best advice I have to offer… don’t believe what you’re spoon fed from the Internet.
 Put the e-devices down and go see for yourselves.
-I think you’ll be pleasantly surprised that there’s a big beautiful world waiting for you and it’s nothing like you’ve read about.
+I think you’ll be pleasantly surprised that there’s a big beautiful world waiting for you and it’s so much better than anything you’ve read about it.